Happy Medics UK Medical Education

 and more…

-All 14 frameworks are available as downloadable PDFs.
 Print them, keep them on your phone, use them on your next shift.

 Who This Course is For

-If you’re already managing acute takes and want a more structured approach to diagnostic reasoning – particularly for atypical or complex presentations – this course was built for you.
+If you want a more structured, reliable approach to clinical reasoning, especially for complex or atypical presentations, this course was built for you.

 Only 3% of doctors we surveyed described themselves as ‘very confident’ managing acute presentations.
 The other 97% are not lacking knowledge.
 They’re lacking structure.